pronovrethish/cpr_sim/README.md

 ---

+##CPR SIM
-**CPR SIM** — a beginner-friendly, repeatable Virtual Reality simulation for learning basic CPR (30:2 cycles), pulse checking, and emergency response procedures.
+a beginner-friendly, repeatable Virtual Reality simulation for learning basic CPR (30:2 cycles), pulse checking, and emergency response procedures.
 Built with Unity and designed to run on Google Cardboard or on a desktop for testing.

 ---